 Inclusion, Diversity, Equity in Mobility

-“IDEM – Inclusion, Diversity, Equity in Mobility” seeks to offer solutions for students facing structural barriers and administration officers to enable mobility in line with the recommendations included in the Erasmus Charter, the Commission Priorities and the goal of reaching 50% mobility for European university alliances.
+“IDEM – Inclusion, Diversity, Equity in Mobility” seeks to enable student mobility in line with the recommendations included in the Erasmus Charter, the Commission Priorities and the goal of reaching 50% mobility for European university alliances.

-“Idem” is a Latin term meaning “the same” and that is the ultimate goal of this project: to give all students the same opportunities to enjoy a mobility program, while recognizing and acknowledging individual needs and differences.
+“Idem” is a Latin term meaning “the same” and that is the ultimate goal of this project: to give all students the same opportunities to enjoy a mobility program within europe, while recognizing and acknowledging individual needs and differences.

 The long-term objective of IDEM is to increase the number of students with fewer opportunities taking part in mobility programs.